fuzzyVineStone/ECS/README.md

 # ECS

-Simple entity component system written in Lua utilizing the love2D framework.
+Simple entity component system written in Lua utilizing the LÖVE (love2D) framework.
 The system should be easy to use.

 ## Usage